nod-ai/shark-ui/docs/setup/local_forwarding.md

 ## Overview

-Because of the safeguards used by modern browsers, some extra configuration might be needed to get SHARK UI working with SHARK AI's Shortfin package.
+Because of the safeguards used by modern browsers, some extra configuration might be needed to get AMD-SHARK UI working with AMD-SHARK AI's Shortfin package.

 TIP: If you're trying to work with your remote machine's firewall, you're in the right place!